 Employees usually fall into three major categories: (1) Full-time; (2) Part-time; and (3) Temporary

-However, the definition chosen will not affect the employee's eligibility for legally mandated benefits, such as workers' compensation, unemployment compensation, unpaid family and medical leave and military leave.
+However, the definition chosen will not affect the employee's eligibility for legally mandated benefits, such as workers' compensation, unemployment compensation, unpaid family and medical leave, and military leave.

-Also note that the Fair Labor Standards Act (FLSA) further classifies employees as eligible or ineligible for overtime pay and refers to them as being either exempt or non-exempt from the Act's provisions.
+Also, note that the Fair Labor Standards Act (FLSA) further classifies employees as eligible or ineligible for overtime pay and refers to them as being either exempt or non-exempt from the Act's provisions.

 A full-time employee is generally defined as one who works a normal workweek for an indefinite period of time.
-Since the FSLA sets 40 hours as the maximum number of hours worked before employers must pay overtime to non-exempt employees, you may use that number as their normal work week.
+Since the FSLA sets 40 hours as the maximum number of hours worked before employers must pay overtime to non-exempt employees, you may use that number as their normal workweek.
 (You can also use 37.5 hours or even 35 hours, depending on business hours and meal schedules.)
 Full-time employment could also be defined according to part-time employment hours.
 For example, if part-time employment is defined as 30 hours a week, then someone who works more than 30 hours per week could be classified as full-time.

 Part-time employees work fewer hours than the normal full-time schedule, but are employed on an ongoing basis and typically receive some benefits.
 Part-time employment may mean irregular hours or workdays.
-A common definition or part-time employment is an employee who works less than 30 hours per week.
+A common definition of part-time employment is an employee who works less than 30 hours per week.

-Employers may choose to provide their part-time employees with a pro-rata share of benefits such as sick leave, vacation and other paid absences based on the number of hours worked.
+Employers may choose to provide their part-time employees with a pro-rata share of benefits such as sick leave, vacation, and other paid absences based on the number of hours worked.